tiann/KernelSU/website/docs/guide/faq.md

 ## How to integrate KernelSU for an older kernel?

-Please refer to the following [Guide](how-to-integrate-for-non-gki).
+Please refer to the following [How to integrate KernelSU for non-GKI kernels](how-to-integrate-for-non-gki) guide.

 ## Why my Android version is 13, and the kernel shows "android12-5.10"?